Clean energy initiatives in Dang District, Nepal

 TARGET GROUP

 This IKI Small Grants project targets in total 5,000 households of Tulsipur Sub-Metropolitan City of Dang Valley.
-200 households benefit directly from the installation of clean energy biogas.
-Trees are planted on around 100 hectares, from which 5,000 households benefit directly through fodder and groundwater recharge.
+Up to 200 households stand to benefit directly from clean energy biogas installation.
+Trees are planted on around 100 hectares, with 5,000 households benefitting directly from fodder and groundwater recharge.
 In addition, policy makers, planners and implementers benefit from the project.
-During the implementation of the project, 10 women’s groups are formed to mobilise for clean energy promotion and to spread awareness on climate change impacts, mitigation, and adaptation measures.
+To mobilise for clean energy promotion and to spread awareness on climate change impacts, mitigation, and adaptation measures, 10 women’s groups are formed.

 APPROACH AND ACTIVITIES